camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 {"acknowledged":true,"shards_acknowledged":true,"index":"operate-flownode-instance-8.3.1_"}
 ```

-but the command is asynchronous.
+But the command is asynchronous.

 6.10 Monitor the advancement